SearchCartAccount

 Most restaurants offer high chairs, though they are often too roomy for small babies.
 Use blankets, towels or even your jacket or sweater rolled up to nestle around baby in the chair.
 This can create a bit more stability and safety.
 Travel high chairs are another way to go, as they can clip to the table, buckle to a chair, or be unfolded next to the table.

-Check out our Ultimate guide to high chairs for more information on positioning and creating a supportive seating environment.
+Check out our Guide to High Chairs for Babies for more information on positioning and creating a supportive seating environment.

 • Order what you want and ditch the kid menu.
 Find something you want on the menu and share a bit of your meal with some simple modifications for safety.
 Use the solid starts app to modify food appropriately for baby’s age.